-EXPERIENTIAL LEARNING
+EXPERIENTIAL LEARNING 2 units

 The Experiential Learning Requirement (ELR) asks students to practice close observation of the world around them and to reflect insightfully on those observations.
 Exposure to diversity helps students see the interrelationships between academic studies and other experiences.
-The requirement may be met through one of the following ways: (1) fieldbased courses: study abroad, internships/co-ops, practicums and student teaching; (2) independent research conducted under the direction of a professor; (3) 40 hours of preapproved service/volunteer activities (see Kernodle Center for Service Learning and Community Engagement); (4) 40 hours of pre-approved leadership activities (see Leadership Development Office) and (5) 40 hours of pre-approved individualized learning activities (see Career Center).
+The requirement may be met through two of the following: (1) study abroad; (2) research conducted under the direction of a professor; (3) internships (including co-ops, teaching and practicums); (4) 40 hours of pre-approved service/volunteer activities (See Kernodle Center for Service Learning and Community Engagement); (5) 40 hours of pre-approved leadership activities (See Leadership Development Office) or (6) other courses or experiences with ELR designation.